nautobot/nautobot/docs/configuration/optional-settings.md

 Default: 90

 The number of days to retain logged changes (object creations, updates, and deletions).
 Set this to `0` to retain changes in the database indefinitely.

-(Warning: This will greatly increase database size over time.)
+!!! warning
+    If enabling indefinite changelog retention, it is recommended to periodically delete old entries.
+Otherwise, the database may eventually exceed capacity.

 ---